chrismarget-j/cfd18/README.md

 ### Tested

+Tested on MacOS 13.6 with Terraform 1.5.7.
+I've probably done something which complicates setup using Windows machines.

 ### Prerequisites
 - An instance of [Apstra CloudLabs](https://cloudlabs.apstra.com/) *Juniper Customer Lab* AOS_4.1.2_OB up and running.
 - [Github](https://github.com) account with a [trusted ssh key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) on your workstation.